 A harem develops around Sota.
 In addition to Nanami, Akane, Okiku, and Mimori, there’s also: Megumu Tozokuyama (who claims to be a boy who is mistaken to be a girl), Rin Eiyuuzaki (a girl with a talent for archery who turns out to be a childhood friend of Sota’s), Ruri Ninjabayashi (an android created by the Mahougasawa Foundation who turns out to be more than she seems), Mei Daimyozamurai (a mysterious girl from an alternate world), Kurumiko Daishikyogawa (a middle school girl who becomes Sota’s “little sister”), Hakua Berserker Bladefield (Nanami’s little sister), and Serika Gin’yuin (an idol singer that Sota ends up having a connection to).

-Sota discovers he has a death flag over his head, but has no idea how to get rid of it.
+Sota discovers he has a death flag over his head but has no idea how to get rid of it.
 As the series progresses, he starts learning a little about what’s going on with him through an old fairytale, and then later finds that everything leads to a science-fiction story that feels inspired by The Matrix.

 After watching the first episode, I found myself thinking that there was an interesting concept that was drawing me into what I was seeing.
 I also thought the episode had a good mix of drama and humor.
 Although I was already sensing from the ending credits that a harem could develop around Sota, I thought that the premise was interesting enough that it could potentially keep the harem elements a little bit more in check.

-After seeing Episode Three, I thought it was rather predictable; this hampered my enjoyment of what I saw.
+After seeing Episode Three, I thought it was rather predictable, which hampered my enjoyment of what I saw.
 And after such a big deal had been made about the flags in Episode One, it was hardly touched on at all in Episode Two or Three.
 At that point, I was already feeling that it was my least favorite anime of the Spring 2014 season that I was watching.
 Sadly, my feelings for this series hardly improved for the remainder of its run.

-And then suddenly, near the end of Episode 11, it’s suddenly revealed that Sota is actually in a virtual world, and in a story that feels like it was inspired rather heavily by The Matrix.
+And then suddenly, near the end of Episode 11, it’s suddenly revealed that Sota is in a virtual world, and in a story that feels like it was inspired rather heavily by The Matrix.
 At this point, the narrative became a confusing and contradicting mess, and those issues with the narrative continued for the remaining two episodes of the series.
 It also didn’t help that the ending felt rather vague.

 The main weakness for this series is that it doesn’t truly understand what kind of tone and feel it was going for.
 It started out with hints of a harem anime with the potential for an interesting story, then it became primarily a light-hearted harem anime with some elements of a fantasy story thrown in, and then it turned into wanting to be a sci-fi story with a setup like The Matrix and suddenly became much darker and serious in tone.
 The first shift in tone was kind of noticeable, but it wasn’t jarring.
 However, the change to the darker sci-fi elements ended up being a very jarring transition, and I don’t believe that it worked well.

-At this point, I’m definitely not in a hurry to ever watch Kanojo ga Flag wo Oraretara ever again.
+At this point, I’m not in a hurry to ever watch Kanojo ga Flag wo Oraretara ever again.